Did you know your hair has value? You can actually make money selling your hair!

 - Include a description of hair length, colour, quality, ethnic type of hair

 Keep it simple; there are already wigmakers advertising for hair on Gumtree, so you don’t need to waste too much time on writing your own ones.
 Responding to ads can be just as effective.

 Remember – wigmakers aren’t the only ones looking for hair.
 Market yourself in places that others haven’t yet thought of like hairstylists who work with extensions.
 Hair colleges will also need human hair supplies and even high quality paint brushes are made with human hair.

-Go through your Yellow Pages and look up your local hair colleges, and hair salons.
+Look up your local hair colleges, and hair salons.
 Make some calls and find out what they’re willing to pay for your hair.
 Remember that your advert details apply here too.
 People want to know the condition, length, colour, quality, and ethnic type of your hair.
 It may take some time to research but the pay off could be big.

 Selling your hair can be very lucrative.
 Bloomsbury Wigs will pay up to £200 for your hair.
 They’ll even cut it off on the spot for you.
 Before you picture some mad scientist coming at you with clippers – they just cut off your ponytail.

 The main hair buyer in the UK, Banbury Postiche (Wigs UK), pays up to £7 per 25 grams of hair.
 The longer your hair, the better the price!

 Get on Gumtree where several wigmakers are looking to buy hair and are open to negotiations.
 Some are even willing to buy children’s hair, so you can even score some cash from your kids’ locks too.